Tuesday, April 30, 2024

 Debunking Alexander Hislop?

 Hislop did a fantastic job selling his bizarre hypothesis of Nimrod, Semiramis and Tammuz and the Babylon mystery religion; as it continues to be the primary teaching in the church today to explain the prophecy of the 'harlot woman' of Revelation 17.
-This is the only chapter in the entirety of the Bible explained by an outside source
+This is the only chapter in the entirety of the Bible, that many Bible teachers use an outside source for interpretation.

 The majority of parishioners aren't even aware that these tales are based upon mythology, mythical figures and fictional characters.
 Those who are aware, just don't care.
 It is taught in church and that is good enough for them.
 Afterall, who would question their favorite Bible teacher?

 The interpretation of Alexander Hislop is the most protected non-Biblical source in modern history.
-The truth in the Bible supports itself both historically and scripturally.
-When you have doubts or questions, the Bible defends itself as scripture is interconnected and scripture defines scripture.
+The truth in the Bible supports itself, both historically and scripturally.
+When you have doubts or questions, the Bible defends itself as scripture is interconnected, and scripture defines scripture.
 Not so with Hislop.
-When you have doubts or questions as to the logic of reincarnation or mythical characters there are no discussions or debates.
-You become an outcast, verbally attacked as 'crazy', your comments hidden, blocked or deleted.
+When you have doubts or questions as to the logic of reincarnation or, mythical characters there are no discussions or debates.
+You become an outcast, verbally attacked as a 'crazy troublemaker', your questions or comments ignored as folly.
 It is something you cannot question or criticize.
 The insanity of it all just boggles my mind.
 But, it is what it is.
-In the age of mass deception, logic and reason become the first victims.
+In the age of mass deception, truth, logic and reason become the first victims.

 Saturday, April 6, 2024